 Further to this, we all have a natural series of strengths and weaknesses.
 Leveraging off of your strength – the natural or innate gifts we all have, can often be a far easier path to take rather than trying to use an approach that simply doesn’t sit well with you, perhaps because it was recommended by somebody else.

 Investor Profile Quiz

 As such, we have developed a simple yet highly effective Quiz that can start you on that path for learning more about who you are as an investor and what your natural strengths most likely are.
 From there, it is far easier to identify the types of strategy and instruments you are better suited to!

-Discovering the approach that you are best suited to – that perhaps matches you risk profile – will go a long way to reducing the stress of trading and, while at school you got the best grades in your favoured subject – in trading we don’t have grades, only profit and loss to measure our progress.
+Discovering the approach that you are best suited to.
+That perhaps matches your risk profile – will go a long way to reducing the stress of trading.
+While at school you got the best grades in your favoured subject – in trading we don’t have grades.
+Only profit and loss to measure our progress.
 By investing based on your natural strengths and personality, you are likely to get your best profits.